Key Information for Delegates

 The Colloquium for the Common Good is an essential aspect of the Opportunity Collaboration experience.
 In small groups, all Delegates participate in this core curriculum, creating a common experiential bond and shared set of learning.

 The Colloquium is Opportunity Collaboration’s signature seminar on executive leadership, economic justice and the good society.
 The Colloquium addresses the principles that drive poverty alleviation and asks Delegates to think pragmatically about the nature of their leadership.
-See the sidebar on this page for links to the colloquium readings.

 CONVERSATIONS FOR CHANGE